 Negative tests can mean that there is no pregnancy, or they can mean that the test was either taken too early to detect HCG, or that it was not done correctly.

-- Promethazine - used to treat certain allergies
+- Promethazine, used to treat certain allergies

 - Parkinson's disease medication

-- Sleeping tablets (hypnotics)
+- Sleeping tablets

 - Some antipsychotics, including chlorpromazine

-- Opioids - for instance, methadone
+- Opioids, for instance, methadone

-- Anticonvulsants - for instance, epilepsy treatments
+- Anticonvulsants, including epilepsy treatments

 - Infertility medication

+However, anyone who is trying to or expecting to become pregnant should avoid alcohol, as it can affect fetal development.
 Drinking during early pregnancy can increase the risk of miscarriage, premature birth, and low birth weight.